SwpnilPndey/Move-Tutorial/01) How is Move different-theory.md

 ## Move is a resource based language instead of transaction based language (Just like Rust)

-So, in EVM, if if NFT ownership changes from A to B, it is stored as a transaction showing the change
+So, in EVM, if the NFT ownership changes from A to B, it is stored as a transaction showing the change

 In Move, this is resource based, that is object changes its owner details instead of recording it as a shift from one person to other

 ![Resource based language](images/transaction%20versus%20resource.jpg)

+## Move has higher access control as the signer is the only entity capable of adding resources into an account

+## Move structs cant be duplicated by default, this is called concept of scarcity (limited resources)